 Nutritionist Careers on the Rise

-The outlook for job growth over the next decade in the healthcare industry is quite strong across the board, thanks in large part to the demand an aging baby boomer population will continue to put on the medical and social service sectors of the economy, and also to the Affordable Care Act, which has given millions of Americans new access to such services.
-Well-trained and certified nutritionists and dietitians are particularly well positioned to reap the benefits of these factors, especially as the healthcare industry continues to focus on the social and economic advantages of preventing disease, rather than waiting until a person is sick to provide treatment.
+The outlook for job growth over the next decade in the healthcare industry is quite strong across the board, thanks in large part to the demand an aging baby boomer population will continue to put on the medical and social service sectors, along with a general expansion in access to healthcare.
+Well-trained and certified nutritionists and dietitians are particularly well positioned to reap the benefits of this growth, especially as the healthcare industry continues to focus on the social and economic advantages of preventing disease, rather than waiting until a person is sick to provide treatment.

-The latest projections from the BLS are for a robust 21 percent increase in job for nutritionists and dietitians through 2022.
-CBS News’ MoneyWatch included dietitian on its list of “Top 10 Healthcare Jobs for 2015,” and Fox Business ran a story in the summer of 2012 that detailed some of the reasons that careers in nutrition have been on the rise.
-With a headline that read, “Need a Job?
-Check out the Nutrition Field,” the article pointed out that “the increase in jobs in the nutrition and dietetics space is a direct result of more schools, corporations and health insurance companies hiring health professionals to educate students, employees and clients.”
-It also quoted Dr. Ann Kulze, a family physician and author of the book Dr. Ann’s Eat Right For Life, assessing the situation this way: “The perfect storm has been brewing for a while.
+The latest projections from the US Department of Labor show a seven percent increase for nutritionist and dietitian jobs over the decade leading up to 2033.
+CBS News’ MoneyWatch and Fox Business have both covered the optimistic career prospects for these professionals.
+Dr. Ann Kulze, a family physician and author of the book Dr. Ann’s Eat Right For Life, assesses the nutritionist and dietitian career situation this way: “The perfect storm has been brewing for a while.
 There has been this flood of dazzling science telling us that diet and great health and diet and disease are inextricably linked.”
-Moreover, it referenced a 2012 study by the International Food Information Council Foundation finding that 52 percent of Americans admit that doing their own income taxes would be easier than knowing how to eat a healthy diet.
+Moreover, it referenced a study by the International Food Information Council Foundation that found 52 percent of Americans admit that doing their own income taxes would be easier than knowing how to eat a healthy diet.

-Another alarming statistic that has created a growing demand for nutritionists and dietitians is cited in the BLS’s Occupational Outlook Handbook: “According to the Centers for Disease Control, more than one-third of U.S. adults are obese.”
-As a result, “more dietitians and nutritionists will be needed to provide care for people with these conditions.”
+Another alarming statistic that highlights the growing importance for nutritionists and dietitians comes from the Centers for Disease Control: as of 2024, 40% of adults and 20% of children and adolescents are obese.
+It’s clear that more dietitians and nutritionists will be needed to provide care for people with these conditions.

 Sports Nutrition Specialist